Project Participants Travel

 Authority to Approve Travel:

-- Senior Specialists are responsible for ensuring requested travel is appropriate and authorized in project agreements or, if not, bringing such deviation to the attention of their Deputy Executive Director.
-Senior Specialists are responsible for approving all project requested travel within the traveler's country of residence.
+2. Senior Specialists are responsible for ensuring requested travel is appropriate and authorized in project agreements.
+Senior Specialists are responsible for approving all project requested travel.

 Allowable Travel Costs: